United Kingdom Debating No-Fault Divorce

 Colorado’s No-Fault Divorce

 Under C.R.S.
 14-10-106, the only grounds for divorce in Colorado is that the marriage is irretrievably broken – it only takes one spouse to assert that under oath.
-The Court can and will issue a divorce decree over the objection of one spouse once it makes findings that the marriage is broken pursuant to C.R.S.
+The Court can and will issue a divorce decree over the objection of one spouse once the family law judge makes findings that the marriage is broken, pursuant to C.R.S.
 14-10-110.
 So long as one spouse wants a divorce, they will get one.
+(Note – as we discuss in this blog post, the irretrievably broken finding is also required for a legal separation).

 Not only is there no requirement in Colorado to prove any sort of fault or wrongdoing (hence the name no-fault), but because it’s almost never relevant, the court will normally not allow any showings of fault in a hearing (limited exceptions in child custody cases where the “fault” also makes the spouse a bad parent).
 Judges want to keep the case as clean as possible, as well as not wasting precious time on the docket with needless finger-pointing.
 This concept is sometimes difficult for aggrieved spouses to accept as they often want to prove that the other spouse is a “bad person” or caused the divorce.